mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 The follwoing method is assuming a basic triage on the subject problem has taken place and it is worth a deeper analysis.
 I do not intend to cover basic troubleshooting of network connectivity issues (for what you can also find good resources[^2]), where one would normally start checking configuration, routing and so forth.

 As mentioned before, the level of knowledge of whom applies the method matters, picking a sensitive starting point, depth of the analysis in every step, and so on, depending on time/resource constraints and on the overall description of the issue can be valueable.
 Nonetheless it is also important not to be biased by past experiences and in general be skeptical that what is being witnesses now shares causality with previous events.
-This especially holds true for networking problems.
+This especially stands true for networking problems.

 Finally the following is definitely also flawed and incomplete (mea culpa) but may still come handy for my own forgetful mind and luckily some other reader.